Design Divas: The Women Who Rule Polish Design

 Ewa Gołębiowska managed to accomplish a mission impossible.
 In 2005, in a small, suburban town, far away from the capital, he created a thriving design centre, namely the Cieszyn Castle (previously called the Silesia Castle of Art and Enterprise).
 It is a local government institution of culture that aims to ‘support the development of innovative entrepreneurship by drawing from the potential of design’.

 Yet, Cieszyn Castle’s activities do not revolve solely around promoting design as a business concept or connecting designers and producers.
 It houses many exhibitions, conferences and workshops, as well as releases books and albums on the art of design, contemporary design and the struggles artists face today.
 The Castle’s website says:

 We believe that design has the power to solve problems and so designers can help us change our surroundings so as to make our lives better.
 The Castle’s architecture itself proves that it is possible to include physical, social and cultural differences in design.

 11. Anna Demska, Anna Frąckiewicz, Anna Maga & Kaja Muszyńska

 standardowy [760 px]

-Anna Demska, Anna Frąckiewicz, Anna Maga and Kaja Muszyńska, photo: Bartosz Bajerski/MNW and press materials
+Anna Demska, Anna Frąckiewicz, Anna Maga and Kaja Muszyńska, photo: Bartosz Bajerski / MNW and promotional materials

 12. Krystyna Łuczak-Surówka